 Chestnut Nature Park is located on the eastern end of Chestnut Avenue.
 Skirting the Central Catchment Nature Reserve, the nature park serves as a green buffer for the reserve.

 There are two areas to Chestnut Nature Park – Chestnut Nature Park (South) and Chestnut Nature Park (North).
-Chestnut Nature Park (North) is about 64 hectares and opened on 25 February 2017.
-Together with the southern portion opened last year, Chestnut Nature Park now totals 81 hectares, making it Singapore’s largest nature park to date.
+Chestnut Nature Park (North) is about 64 hectares and was opened on 25 February 2017.
+Together with the southern portion opened on April 2016, Chestnut Nature Park now totals 81 hectares, making it Singapore’s largest nature park to date.

 As part of the ongoing habitat enhancement programme to augment NParks’ biodiversity conservation efforts, Chestnut Nature Park has been planted up with native tree species.
 Examples of these native tree species are the Braided Chestnut (Castanopsis inermis), Singapore Walking-Stick Palm (Rhopaloblaste singaporensis) and the Jelutong (Dyera costulata).
 These native tree species will allow animals to thrive by improving the ecological connectivity between green spaces so that animals may move around safely.